 Who Are We?

-We are a nonprofit, state-of-the-art children’s hospital on a 50-acre campus with a medical staff of more than 550 physicians.
+We are a nonprofit, state-of-the-art children’s hospital with a medical staff of more than 550 physicians.
 In California, we treat more inpatient cases than any pediatric hospital north of San Diego.
 With 358 licensed beds, Valley Children's Healthcare is one of the largest pediatric healthcare networks in the nation.

 We are the first children's hospital west of the Rockies to receive Magnet Nursing designation, the highest nursing benchmark in the world, and we are one of fewer than 10 pediatric intensive care units in the nation to have received the Beacon Award for Critical Care Excellence.
 We are also accredited by the Joint Commission.